hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 sisters had some ferocity atypical for your sex, though your looks do not betray that.
 But if someone could hold their own in the domains so peculiar to you it would be Somakhya.”
-Lootika controlling a chuckle: “Ouch\!
+Lootika controlling a chuckle: “Ouch!
 But as for being jealous of Somakhya, maybe my steroids got better of me shortly after I told you that.”
 Vidrum: “Now don’t tell me it was the steroids since I have heard my